 At Birkbeck, we encourage applications from students without traditional qualifications and we welcome students from all educational backgrounds.
 Our Admission Tutors will take into account the knowledge and skills that you have developed outside the classroom, not only your previous qualifications.

-Many of our programmes have no formal entry requirements, but for those programmes that do, we welcome applicants without traditional entry qualifications, including those holding Access to Higher Education Diplomas.
+Many of our courses have no formal entry requirements, but for those that do, we welcome applicants without traditional entry qualifications.
 We offer places based on our own assessment of your qualifications, knowledge and previous work experience.
 We may waive formal entry requirements based on our judgement of your academic potential.

 Entry requirements for modular Certificates of Higher Education

-- Please note: you must be 18 years of age (or over) at the point of enrolment.
-And, to benefit fully from your studies, you should be able to read, write and speak English fluently.
-If you feel that you need to improve your written or oral skills in English, we recommend that you enrol on one of our English language courses.
+- Please note: you must be at least 18 years old when you enrol and, to benefit fully from your studies, we advise that you can read, write and speak English fluently.
+If you feel that you need to improve your written or oral skills in English, we recommend that you enrol on one of our English language Short Courses.

 Entry requirements for programme Certificates of Higher Education

 - Like undergraduate degree programmes, these awards require you to complete an application form for entry to the whole programme.